 Sorting microfossils in the mess hall

 The Hell Creek formation contains fossils from the late to mid cretaceous time period.
-Dinosaurs that are common to find include the iconic triceratops, and T. rex.
+Dinosaurs that are commonly found include the iconic triceratops and T. rex.
 Burpee also has sites with therapods such as anzu wyliei.
-Beyond dinosaurs, there are many smaller animals such as turtles and crocodiles.
+Beyond dinosaurs, there are many smaller animals, such as turtles and crocodiles.
 Burpee also has several microfossil sites that include fish, frogs, salamanders, and much more.

 How do I find bone?

 Actually, finding fossilized bone is really easy!
 Bits of bone are seen eroding out of the sides of hills.
-This is called float, and is not typically collected as it has little scientific significance because the paleontologists can not usually determine much from the small chunk of eroded bone.
-To have significance, there needs to be a large amount of bone, or key features that can allow scientists to tell the animal species.
+This is called float and is not typically collected as it has little scientific significance because paleontologists can not usually determine much from the small chunk of eroded bone.
+To have significance, there needs to be a large amount of bone or key features that can allow scientists to tell the animal species.
 Bone falling out of the hill is typically an indicator that there is more bone around.
-Teams look for "float" falling out of the hill, and follow it up the hills to attempt to find the source of the eroding bits.
-A little climb up toward where the float was eroding and falling out, can often link to larger, and more identifiable bone as well as maybe a full bone or skeleton still buried under the dirt.
-THAT is the significant find you will be looking for!
+Teams look for “float” falling out of the hill and follow it up the hills to attempt to find the source of the eroding bits.
+A little climb up toward where the float was eroding and falling out can often link to larger and more identifiable bone as well as maybe a full bone or skeleton still buried under the dirt.
+That is the significant find you will be looking for!

 What happens if I find fossils?

 Great News!
 You can help scientists gather information about life long ago!
 Teams will work together to dig around the fossils with care.
 Our team will teach you how to do this work.
 Fossils will be excavated and covered with plaster to secure them for the trip back to Burpee Museum.

 Burpee has several GPS-marked locations where we know there are microfossils or larger animals.
 Burpee teams will bring you to locations with a high probability of finding fossils or sites that already have significant finds identified.